-When a property owner leases all or a portion of a building to a tenant, the property owner bears a risk that someone could be injured on the rented property while visiting the tenant.
-If the injured party sues the property owner, the landlord (or its insurer) might be liable for damages.
+When a property owner leases all or a portion of a building to a tenant, the owner bears a risk that the tenant might inadvertently cause an accident that injures someone visiting the property.
+The injured party might seek compensation by suing both the tenant and the landlord for damages.

 Additional Insured Coverage

-Endorsements covering landlords as additional insureds typically exclude accidents that occur after you cease to be a tenant in the premises.
-They also exclude claims arising out of new construction, demolition or structural alterations performed by the landlord on the leased premises.
-For example, suppose that ABC Properties hires a contractor to build an addition to the grocery store.
-ABC will have to rely on its own liability policy (not Glen's Groceries' policy) to protect itself against claims arising out of the construction operations.
+Many of the endorsements used to cover landlords as additional insureds contain restrictions that are easy to overlook.
+For instance, the standard ISO endorsement excludes claims arising out of new construction, demolition or structural alterations performed by the landlord on the leased premises.
+This means that if Prime Properties hires a contractor to refurbish your premises, Prime cannot rely on your liability policy to cover claims arising out of the construction operations.